omarkamali/unscript/README.md

 - `detect_script`: ~170K characters/second for script detection
 - `in_range`: ~1.4M calls/second for character range checking

 Performance varies by script complexity, text length, and configuration options.
 See [performance.md](performance.md) for detailed benchmarks across different scenarios and scripts.
-The benchmarks are run on a MacBook Pro with an M3 Max processor and the code can be found in [benchmark.py](benchmark.py).
+The benchmarks are run on a MacBook Pro with an M3 Max processor and the code can be found in [benchmark/full.py](benchmark/full.py) and [benchmark/quick.py](benchmark/quick.py).

 ## Contributing